Azure/azure-rest-api-specs/specification/web/resource-manager/readme.md

   from: WebApps.json
   reason: SystemData will implement in next version.
 - suppress: R4009
+  from: SiteCertificates.json
+  reason: SystemData will implement in next version.
+- suppress: R4009
   from: StaticSites.json
   reason: SystemData will implement in next version.
 - suppress: R4009